Jonqora/VibeCheckMyProf/SET-UP/LAMBDA.md

 2. Name it and choose the container image you just uploaded
 3. **IMPORTANT** choose arm64 if you are using a mac.
 Otherwise, leave it on x86_64.
 Now create the function.
 3. Deploy
+4. Under the `Configuration` tab, select `General configuration` and increase the timeout to 3 minutes
+5. Under the `Configuration` tab, select `Environment variables` and add all the variables from the project's `infra/config.env` file
+6. Under the `Configuration` tab, select `RDS databases` and `Connect to RDS database`
+   - Use an existing database
+   - In the `RDS database` dropdown, select our project's database (i.e. `vibecheckmyprofdb`)
+   - Select `Create`
+   - Wait for AWS to create the necessary security groups and update the lambda function
-4. You can test the Lambda with the following test events:
+6. You can test the Lambda with the following test events:

 ```
 {
   "url": "https://ratemyprofessors.com/professor/1835982"